Euclideon/vaultclient/docs/UserGuide.md

 ## FAQs

-Q: Why can't I see my image?
+Why can't I see my image?
-A: Try adjusting the viewport settings until the image appears, ensure you have loaded and enabled the layer in the scene viewer pane.
+> Try adjusting the viewport settings until the image appears, ensure you have loaded and enabled the layer in the scene viewer pane.

-Q: How can i turn the compass off?
+How can I turn the compass off?
-A: Visualization pane on the right hand side in settings, press the checkbox and you've toggled it off.
+> Visualization pane on the right hand side in settings, press the checkbox and you've toggled it off.

-Q: How do i lock altitude when moving the camera?
+How do I lock altitude when moving the camera?
-A: Press Space bar to toggle, or press the local altitude button in the'status' window (top left of the Scene window)
+> Press Space bar to toggle, or press the local altitude button in the'status' window (top left of the Scene window)

-Q: How do i load my previous projects?
+How do I load my previous projects?
-A: Press projects, and view the previous Euclideon vault projects from the dropdown box.
+> Press projects, and view the previous Euclideon vault projects from the dropdown box.

-Q: How do i convert into UDS
+How do I convert into UDS
-A: Coverting to UDS is as simple as pressing the convert window and naming the output and selecting the destination of the coverted file.
+> Coverting to UDS is as simple as pressing the convert window and naming the output and selecting the destination of the coverted file.

-Q: A coverting error occured, what do i do?
+A coverting error occured, what do I do?
-A: Due to either corrupt or incomplete data, clicking the 'continue converting' tickbox will complete converting regardless of data intergrity.
+> Due to either corrupt or incomplete data, clicking the 'continue converting' tickbox will complete converting regardless of data intergrity.
 (Visuals may vary)

-Q: I want to demonstrate key features of my 3D model, how can i do that?
+I want to demonstrate key features of my 3D model, how can I do that?
-A: Check out the visualization dropdown box in the Settings pane, on the right hand side of the Vault Client
+> Check out the visualization dropdown box in the Settings pane, on the right hand side of the Vault Client

-Q: How do i adjust the mouse controls?
+How do I adjust the mouse controls?
-A: View Mouse Pivot bindings in the input and controls menu in settings.
+> View Mouse Pivot bindings in the input and controls menu in settings.

-Q: I closed the settings window and Scene Explorer how do i display them?
+I closed the settings window and Scene Explorer how do I display them?
-A: Open the window box and press the Windows which you want to display.
+> Open the window box and press the Windows which you want to display.

-Q: What is the Name and Light next to my license name mean?
+What is the Name and Light next to my license name mean?
-A: Status of License, Which license is being used and How recently your license has synced with the Vault.
+> Status of License, Which license is being used and How recently your license has synced with the Vault.
 Green = Good, Yellow = >30 second disconnected, Red = >60 seconds disconnected (Services may be hindered)

-Q: My 3d object is hidden behind a tile map, how do i see it?
+My 3d object is hidden behind a tile map, how do I see it?
-A: Changing the Transparency or the Blending in Maps and elevation may make it easier to see your object, using a combination of these for varied affect.
+> Changing the Transparency or the Blending in Maps and elevation may make it easier to see your object, using a combination of these for varied affect.

-Q: I keep getting the "logged out" screen, how do i fix this issue?
+I keep getting the "logged out" screen, how do I fix this issue?
-A: Check your internet access and license permissions and try again.
+> Check your internet access and license permissions and try again.
 For offline use, upgrade your license.

-Q: I cannot log in?
+I cannot log in?
-A: Check your internet connection, your license status, and ensure you've used the correct URL, username and password.
+> Check your internet connection, your license status, and ensure you've used the correct URL, username and password.
 Make sure your URL has a closed bracket at the end of it if using the default server URL

-Q: I cannot connect to the vault, how do i resolve this issue?
+I cannot connect to the vault, how do I resolve this issue?
-A: Check your firewall or proxy settings, if running a proxy ensure the address is proxy.euclideon with the port number 80.
+> Check your firewall or proxy settings, if running a proxy ensure the address is proxy.euclideon with the port number 80.

-Q: My proxy isn't working, why?'
+My proxy isn't working, why?
-A: Authenticated Proxies at the time of this build do not have official proxy support, when using proxies the format “protocol://username:password@domain/URI” should be adopted, network metadata is not transmitted when using proxies and is stored in plan text file, which may assist solving connection issues.
+> Authenticated Proxies at the time of this build do not have official proxy support, when using proxies the format “protocol://username:password@domain/URI” should be adopted, network metadata is not transmitted when using proxies and is stored in plan text file, which may assist solving connection issues.

-Q: "Could not open a secure channel" Why is this popping up?
+`Could not open a secure channel` Why is this popping up?
-A: If your using a proxy, your network may not be sending encrypted data, ticking the "ignore certificate verification" may circumvent this issue.
+> If you're using a proxy, your network may not be sending encrypted data, ticking the "ignore certificate verification" may circumvent this issue.
 Note: Network Security certificates will not be verified.